Dr Leah Marks

-I am the lead academic on the course ‘Cancer in the 21st Century: The Genomic Revolution' - the University of Glasgow's first MOOC (Massive Open Online Course) which ran in May-June 2014 and attracted over 7500 registrations from over 40 countries. https://www.futurelearn.com/
+I am the joint lead academic on the course ‘Cancer in the 21st Century: The Genomic Revolution' - the University of Glasgow's first MOOC (Massive Open Online Course) which ran first in May-June 2014 and attracted over 7500 registrations from over 40 countries. https://www.futurelearn.com/

 Best Postgraduate Teaching Team Winners 2014

 The MSc in Medical Genetics Teaching Staff were winners in the 2014 UK-wide Prospects Postgraduate Awards for the category of Best Postgraduate Teaching Team (Science, Technology & Engineering), to recognise and reward excellence and good practice.
 This is the second year running that the team have reached the finals.